BatzJunior/testrepo/_pages/01-general.md

 The  _**format**_ and _**indent**_ parameter can have the following name-value pairs.
 They are accepted by all endpoints and all implemented HTTP methods GET, PUT, POST and DELETE.

-Parameter name | Possible Values | Description
+Parameter name | Possible values | Description
 ---------------|-----------------|--------------------------------------------------------------
 format         | json,xml        | Determines the input and output format. indent         | true,false      | Determines if the response message should be indented or not.